Back to Writing

 What This Shows

-The integration exercise proved one thing: qortex conforms to existing interfaces well enough to pass the tests that those frameworks wrote for their own backends.
+qortex conforms to existing interfaces well enough to pass the tests that those frameworks wrote for their own backends.
+Swapping the import is the only change required.

 Whether the graph layer produces meaningfully better retrieval in practice is a separate question.
-We need more data, domains, feedback, and time.
+We need more data, more domains, more feedback.
+CI guarantees the integrations remain in sync while we collect it.